Australian GP Grandstand and General Admission Guides

 Alex’s top pick: The Brabham and Jones grandstands give the best views of the first couple of corners, where you’re most likely to see some action on the first lap and some overtaking throughout the race.
 They’re a little more pricey, but great for seeing some of the best action.

 They always have a great selection of 1, 2 or 3 and even 4-day Australian GP tickets available, even when they’re sold out elsewhere.
-Plus you can often find a bargain if you keep your eyes peeled, and they have a very robust ‘FanProtect guarantee’ which means your money and tickets are always going to be safe, for added peace of mind.
+They also have a very robust ‘FanProtect guarantee’ which means your money and tickets are always going to be safe which has given me extra peace of mind when I’ve used them.
+I’ll happily get tickets through them again next time I go to an F1 race.

 Visitor Information